maishm/ioi-insights/README.md

-# ioi-insights
+# IOI Insights
-Dynamic property insights in Malaysia.
+### Tool to deliver dynamic property insights in Malaysia.
+Built for IOI Hackathon by Team Green Phoenix.